State Authorization & Licensure

 University of Saint Francis (USF) is a private, not-for-profit Catholic institution located in Fort Wayne, Indiana.
 USF is authorized by name by the State of Indiana.
 In compliance with federal and state regulations, USF is in a continuous process to monitor state laws that govern the offering of online programs and courses.

-Academic programs may not be approved in every state.
-Contact your academic advisor to verify program availability.
 Please review regulatory information and professional licensing requirements in your state of residence.
 For specific information regarding state authorization, approval, licensure or exemption, contact Gwen Hefty in the Office of Institutional Research and Effectiveness.